API Reference#

 get_datashuttle_path()

-Get the path to the local datashuttle folder where configs and other datashuttle files are stored.
+Return the path to the local datashuttle folder.

 get_existing_projects()